 Active microorganisms — like AM+PLUS — make minerals accessible to the plant that would otherwise remain bound in the soil without biological activity.

-The goal is a plant that is so mineral-rich that two carrots truly meet the daily requirement of beta-carotene.
+The goal is a plant so mineral-rich that two carrots truly meet the daily requirement of beta-carotene.
 That a tomato really tastes like a tomato.
 That a red onion truly provides the quercetin the body needs for its defense.

 This is not a utopia.
 It is the result of good soil work.
 And it is measurable — in Brix value, in color, in taste.